itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

   * **param2** = *value22* (value for companyB)
   * **param3** = *value3* (via default value)

-  Note: Make sure that the same vaue for all companies (leave the default value)
+  Note: Make sure that the same value for all companies (leave the default value).
+  Follow the steps:
+  1. Go to Company properties
+  2. Find this value in every Company and delete it.
+  3. Change companies value (System Parameters).
+It must be same as Default value (you'll find this in Company Properties).

 Company Properties
 ------------------